ItsThatDude/jit-access-controller/README.md

 In each request, the user specifies the **roles** or **permissions** they require.

+An approver then submits either a:

+- **`AccessResponse`** – for namespace-scoped access
+- **`ClusterAccessResponse`** – for cluster-wide access

-The controller evaluates the request against configured policies:
+The controller evaluates the requests/responses against configured policies:

 - **`AccessPolicy`** – defines rules for namespace-scoped access requests
 - **`ClusterAccessPolicy`** – defines rules for cluster-scoped access requests

-If the request matches a policy, the controller creates a **`AccessGrant`** object.
+If the responses fulful the required number of approvals, the controller creates a **`AccessGrant`** object.
 The **`AccessGrant`** is then reconciled and creates the requested Kubernetes RBAC objects:

 - A **ClusterRole** or **Role** for adhoc permission requests